Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Banchory Dapper

 Banchory Dapper was a half brother of Night Light and Jetsam, all sired by Blackworth Midnight.
-He was nice enough to win a 5-point major at the Labrador Retriever Club Inc. specialty show in 1934.
+He won a 5-point major at the Labrador Retriever Club Inc. specialty show in 1934.

 Banchory Dapper